ddella/AWS---Fargate-with-load-balancer/README.md

 012345678901.dkr.ecr.us-east-2.amazonaws.com/php8_nginx  latest  b021dbb9e75e  20 minutes ago  30.4MB
 php8_nginx latest  b021dbb9e75e  20 minutes ago  30.4MB
 ```
-4. Run the following command to push this image to your newly created AWS ECR repository. **Replace 012345678901 with your account id**.
+4. Run the following command to push this image to your newly created AWS ECR repository.
+Replace **012345678901** with your account id.
 ```sh
 docker push 012345678901.dkr.ecr.us-east-2.amazonaws.com/php8_nginx:latest
 ```
 5. Open the Amazon ECR Console and check that the container has been pushed.
 See the arrow to copy the **URI**, you will need it later.
 ![Container URI](images/Picture5.png)

 ### Checkpoint:
 At this point, you should have a Docker image stored in your ECR private repository.
 Select the image to see the detail.
 ![Container URI](images/Picture6.png)

 ## AWS Load Balancer
 AWS load balancer automatically distributes the incoming traffic across multiple targets, such as EC2 instances, containers, and IP addresses, in one or more Availability Zones.
 It serves as the **single point** of contact for clients.
 The components of a load balancer are:
 1. **Security Group** acts as a virtual firewall for your instance to control inbound and outbound traffic.
-2. **Target Group** routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number that you specify.
+2. **Target Group** routes requests to one or more registered targets, such as EC2 instances, containers, using the protocol and port number that you specify.
 3. **Listeners** checks for connection requests from clients, using the protocol and port that you configure.

 ### Create a Security Group for the Load Balancer:

 In this section we need to create a security group for the **load balancer**.
-The security group is a firewall that sits in front of the load balancer.
+The security group is a virtual firewall that sits in front of the load balancer.
 The ```inboud``` rules must permit all traffic for HTTP/S from the Internet.
-Following are the rules.
-You can change them to suit your needs. _We are not using IPv6 in the lab_.
+The table below as all the ```inboud``` rules.
+You can change them to suit your needs. _We are not using IPv6 in the lab even if we added the rules_.

 |IPv4/6 |Protocol|TCP port|Source IP address|Description|
 |:--- | :--- | :---:|---:|:---|